-11. 2: Disclose Council of Governors B.5.6 Governors should canvass the opinion of the Trust's members and the public, and for appointed governors the body they represent, on the NHS foundation trust's forward plan, including its objectives, priorities and strategy, and their views should be communicated to the Board of Directors.
-The annual report should contain a statement as to how this requirement has been undertaken and satisfied. information members and local board and Sustainab on on strategy and do The council of gove position.
-These lead Its committees who ility and Transforma evelopment is incl rnors receives re to an informed di ere they have the o ation Partnerships uded in the Trus gular presentatio scussion of forw pportunity to coi ) are an importar vers' meeting/AGM held on 29 July 2019, to which all members were invited.
-Regular the serious serious and the general public and in email bulletins to some short the chief executive and executive team, providing an overview of the national and plans.
-The governor representative model means selected governors join the attribute further to the forward plans.
-The Integrated Care Systems (formerly at part of our current environment.
+11. 2: Disclose Council of Governors B.5.6 Governors should canvass the opinion of the Trust's members and the public, and for appointed governors the body they represent, on the NHS foundation trust's forw ard plan, including its objectives, priorities and strategy, and their views should be communicated to the Board of Directors.
+The annual report should contain a statement as to how this requirement has been undertaken and satisfied. informatic members and local board and Sustainab on on strategy and de The council of gove position.
+These lead its committees whe ility and Transforma evelopment is incl rnors receives re- to an informed di- ere they have the o ation Partnerships uded in the Trus gular presentatio scussion of forw pportunity to cor) are an importan ers' meeting/AGM held on 29 July 2019, to which all members were invited.
+Regular t's new sletter for members and the general public and in email bulletins to ns by the chief executive and executive team, providing an overview of the national ard plans.
+The governor representative model means selected governors join the htribute further to the forward plans.
+The Integrated Care Systems (formerly t part of our current environment.
 The council of governors has been updated eminate this information to members.
 12. Additional requirement of FT ARM Council of Governors n/a If, during the financial year, the Governors have exercised their pow er under paragraph 10C of schedule 7 of the NHS Act 2006, then information on this must be included in the annual report.
 This is required by paragraph 26(2)(aa) of schedule 7 to the NHS Act 2006, as amended by section 151 (8) of the Health and Social Care Act 2012.
 Pow er to require one or more of the directors to attend a governors' meeting for the purpose of obtaining information about the foundation trust's performance of its functions or the directors' performance of their duties (and deciding w hether to propose a vote on the foundation trust's or directors' performance).
-As inserted by section 151 (6) of the Health and Social Care Act 2012) Not applic able in 2019/20 • 13.
+As inserted by section 151 (6) of the Health and Social Care Act 2012) Not applic able in 2019/20 · 13.
 2: Disclose Board B.6.1 The Board of directors should state in the annual report how performance evaluation of the Board, its committees, and its directors, including the chairperson, has been conducted.